Texas Court Records

 Motorists who choose to fight their tickets will have their day in court.
 In a traffic case, the State of Texas will have a prosecutor represent itself against the offender.
 The offender may represent themselves or retain the services of an attorney.
 As most traffic offenses are Class C misdemeanors, the state does not have to provide attorneys to defenders who cannot afford them.

 Defendants who choose jury trials for their traffic cases may question jurors and determine their ability to serve on the jury.
 An attorney may perform this duty if hired by a defendant in a traffic case.
 The trial will start with an open statement from the prosecutor and the defendant or their attorney.
-During the trial, the prosecutor will present the state’s case and call their witnesses.
-This is because the state has the burden of proof of proving the defendant is guilty beyond a reasonable doubt.
+The prosecutor will present the state's case during the trial and call their witnesses.
+This is because the state is burdened to prove the defendant is guilty beyond a reasonable doubt.
 Among the witnesses, the prosecutor must also present the officer who wrote the ticket.

 The defendant will be expected to cross-examine the prosecutor's witnesses.
 After the prosecutor rests, the defendant can present their testimony and witnesses.
 The prosecutor will also cross-examine these witnesses.
 At the end of the trial, the prosecutor and defendant must provide closing arguments, with the prosecutor having the last word.